 NOTE: Empty RLC buffer (excluding transmitted RLC SDUs or RLC SDU segments awaiting acknowledgements) should not lead to unnecessary polling when data awaits in the upper layer.
 Details are left up to UE implementation.

+Upon reception of the indication from upper layer (e.g. PDCP) to trigger the polling for a particular RLC SDU:

+if the SN of the corresponding RLC SDU falls within the range TX_Next_Ack <= SN < = the highest SN of the AMD PDU among the AMD PDUs submitted to lower layer